It helps to know we are not in it alone!

 The Pixel Pole was designed to work with the common 8.4 volt DC Lithium Ion rechargeable battery packs that are available for powering bicycle lights.
 While usually meant for headlights, they provide a good voltage and plenty of capacity for the LED strips.

 The Pixel Pole can be powered by as low as around 5v.
 The Arduino module as well as the LEDs run at 5v.
 In fact, I have a 5v regulator inside the module to supply power for the LEDs.
-I have tried it using a standard USB battery power booster and I know one purchaser of it intends to use it that way.
+I have tried it using a standard USB battery power booster and it works well that way with an adapter cable.
 It probably can be powered by a 12v nominal source, but I wouldn’t go too much higher.
 Extra voltage is wasted as it is converted down to a lower level.

 With that range of options, I chose the 8.4v pack because: